gadishiimwe/Tugwemo/README.md

 ## 🙏 Acknowledgments

-- Built with IX in Rwanda
+- Built with IX in Africa
 - Inspired by the spirit of "Tugwemo" - connecting people
 - Thanks to the open-source community for amazing tools and libraries